grammyjs/website/site/docs/guide/context.md

 1. We must have access to the `bot` object.
    This means that we have to pass the `bot` object all around our code base in order to respond, which is annoying when you have more than one source file and define your listener somewhere else.
-2. We must take out the context's chat identifier and explicitly pass it to `sendMessage` again.
+2. We have to take out the chat identifier of the context, and explicitly pass it to `sendMessage` again.
    This is annoying, too, because you most likely always want to respond to the same user that sent a message.
    Imagine how often you would type the same thing over and over again!